ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 # Introduction
-This engineering documentation contains the technical materials and design specifications of the autonomous vehicle robot model developed for the Philippine Robotics Olympiad 2025 Future Engineers Competition.
+This engineering documentation presents the technical details and design specifications of the autonomous vehicle robot developed by the TLGC Catalys Future Engineer's Team for the Philippine Robotics Olympiad 2025

 # Content
 **control**- This folder contains the file to control motors, and sensors on the EV3.